Southeast Colorado Hospital

 Southeast Colorado Hospital is a regional hospital in Springfield, Colorado, in Baca County.
 Established in 1966 and first opened in 1969, the hospital has 23 beds.
-The hospital is a district hospital, which in Colorado means that it is part of a special district, a type of local government.
-The hospital brands itself as Southeast Colorado Hospital District.
+The hospital is publicly owned and operated by the Health Service District dba Southeast Colorado Hospital District.

 The hospital is a Level IV trauma center.
 The hospital also operates a 40-bed long-term care center, a home health agency and hospice, a 16-bed Alzheimer's care unit, and an outpatient medical clinic.